 In 2016, he was a recipient of the Michigan State University Teacher-Scholar Award, which is granted to faculty who early in their careers have earned the respect of students and colleagues for their devotion to and skill in teaching, and whose instruction is linked to and informed by their research and creative activities.

 Since 2013 he has served as the Director of the Film Studies Program at Michigan State University.
-He has also served on the executive committee of Domitor, the International Society of the Study of Early Cinema, since 2011 and was been the vice-president of the organization from 2016–2018.
+He has also served on the executive committee of Domitor, the International Society of the Study of Early Cinema (2011–2018) and was also the vice-president of the organization from 2016–2018.

 Fantasia of Color in Early Cinema, co-authored with Tom Gunning, Giovanna Fossati, Jonathon Rosen, and Joshua Yumibe; foreword by Martin Scorsese (Amsterdam: Amsterdam University Press, 2015).
 Shortlisted for the Kraszna-Krausz Moving Image Book Award, 2016.

 Guest editor, The Moving Image 15.1, Special Issue: Restoring Color (2015).

 Performing New Media: 1890–1915, co-edited Kaveh Askari, Scott Curtis, Frank Gray, Louis Pelletier, Tami Williams, Joshua Yumibe (Bloomington: Indiana University Press, 2014).

 Moving Color: Early Film, Mass Culture, Modernism (New Brunswick, N.J.: Rutgers University Press, 2012).
 Honorable Mention for the SCMS First Book Award, 2013.